SCEI: A Smart-Contract Driven Edge Intelligence Framework for IoT Systems: System Evaluation

-\begin{framed} Result 1: \emph{SCEI} improves the local model accuracy more and converge faster than the state-of-the-art training schemes especially on complex datasets.
-Moreover, \emph{SCEI} can deal with data skewness issue, a common pitfall for personalized model training schemes. \end{framed}
+\begin{framed} Result 1: \emph{SCEI} outperforms state-of-the-art schemes in terms of model accuracy, particularly when confronted with complex datasets.
+Besides, \emph{SCEI} is capable of dealing with data skew, a common challenge faced by personalized model training approaches. \end{framed}